mesaguy/ansible-prometheus/docs/memcached_exporter.md

     prometheus_memcached_exporter_extra_opts: []

 The version of memcached_exporter to install.
-The default version can be found in the [memcached_exporter variables file](../vars/software/memcached_exporter.yml) and can be used to override the default version:
+The default version can be found in the [memcached_exporter variables file](../vars/software/memcached_exporter.yml) and the default version can be overridden using the following variable:

     prometheus_memcached_exporter_version: "1.0.0"